INDIA TOUCH THE SKY ADVENTURE

 Road Conditions: This motorcycle adventure features challenging riding encompassing paved roads to dirt roads mixed with extreme altitude.
 The mountainous roads of India are a mixture of stream crossings, rocks, gravel, goat herds, high cliffs and narrow passages.
 Off road experience is a must for riders wanting to join this trip.

-Total Miles: 910
+Total miles: 910

 Difficulty: Is this tour right for me?